MRChemSoft/mrcpp/doc/mrcpp_api/timer.rst

 stop
   Stop clock.

-getWallTime
+elapsed
-  Get previous stopped time (in sec).
+  Get current time (in sec).

 Examples
 --------

 The timer records wall (human) time, not CPU user time.
-The clock will by default start immediately after construction, and should be explicitly stopped before reading the time:
+The clock will by default start immediately after construction, and will keep running until explicitly stopped.
+The elapsed time can be evaluated while clock is running.

 .. code-block:: cpp

-    mrcpp::Timer timer;                         // This will start the timer mrcpp::project(prec, tree, func);           // Do some work timer.stop();                               // This will stop the timer double t = timer.getWallTime();             // Get time spent projecting
+    mrcpp::Timer timer;                         // This will start the timer mrcpp::project(prec, tree, func);           // Do some work double t = timer.elapsed();                 // Get time since clock started while still running

-The timer can also be started explicitly at a later stage *after* construction, and can be combined with the ``mrcpp::Printer`` class for convenient printing:
+The timer can also be started explicitly at a later stage *after* construction, as well as explicitly stopped after the work is done.
+Then the `elapsed()` function will return the time spent between `start()` and `stop()`:

 .. code-block:: cpp